 Suffice to say that yes, I do know about all of these things.
 I know about opfers, cullings, and everything to do with this case and similar ones.
 Having first heard of O9A through an academic book about esoteric Nazism, I am not one to plead ignorance about such things.

 I condemn that entire side of O9A, as would any sane person with a functional moral compass.
-All of it plays into why I have never been a member, and want nothing to do with “traditional” Niners.
+All of it plays into why I have never been a member, and want nothing to do with “hardcore edgelord”-type Niners.
 Nor is it my intention to provide apologetics for atrocities committed by Niner individuals or groups.
 I have zero interest in defending or rehabilitating the O9A brand as such.

 About being “O9A adjacent”